BlackViking07/BlackViking07/README.md

 ## About Me 🚀

-I'm a student and I'm studying in BSc in Computer Science and Engineering at BRAC University.
+I'm a student and studying in BSc in Computer Science and Engineering at BRAC University.
 I love tackling problems, learning new skills, and collaborating with diverse teams to create innovative solutions.

 - 🌱 Currently learning: JAVA
 - 🔭 Working on: Arduino Projects